-Following a stint in the military, Mussolini returned to newspapers and by 1918 called for a dictator to seize control of Italy.
+In 1915, Mussolini joined the Italian army in World War I. He fought on the front lines and obtained the rank of corporal before being discharged for a war wound.
+Mussolini returned to newspapers and by 1918 called for a dictator to seize control of Italy.
 Pressure from Mussolini and his followers forced the government to order the internment of foreigners they considered enemies.

 By the end of the year, Mussolini stood in a general election as the Fascist candidate but lost in a Socialist sweep.
-Two days later, Mussolini was arrested for allegedly collecting arms to overthrow the government, but was released without charges the next day.
+Two days later, Mussolini was arrested for allegedly collecting arms to overthrow the government.
+He was released without charges the next day.

 In 1922, Fascists were instructed to wear uniforms, including black shirts, when in squads that were modeled after Roman army groups.
 All party members were considered squad members.